 By staggering the cropping of the Iris foliage and only dividing some Iris each year you are leaving some plants for the dragonfly and damselfly to use for emergence.

 Iris sibirica and Iris ensata in the moist garden should be divided after flowering too.
-The younger shoots can be replanted back in the ground and the older sections discarded in the same way as described for the pond Iris.
-Give them a good mulch of well rotted garden compost too.
+Replant the younger shoots back into the ground and discard the older centre section in the same way as described for the pond Iris.
+Give them a good mulch of well rotted garden compost.